CECS Online Overview

 Each online course has a companion, campus-based course and both sections are taught by the same instructor.
 On-campus course lectures are captured and posted to course sites in Canvas, the campus learning management system.
 Online students are assigned the same course work and examinations (which may require proctoring) and must meet designated deadlines and due dates.
 Students can interact with the instructor and other students via chat, email, discussion boards, and web-based presentation tools.

 No regular on-campus attendance is required, but many courses do require proctoring of examinations, either on-campus or with a pre-approved proctor at an alternate location.

 The University of Michigan-Dearborn is fully accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
-All CECS Distance Learning Network programs have been reviewed and approved by the University of Michigan, Rackham School of Graduate Studies.
+All CECS Online programs have been reviewed and approved by the University of Michigan, Rackham School of Graduate Studies.

 A successful online student will:

 - Be an independent, motivated, self-learner

 - Be self-disciplined and able to organize and prioritize workload to meet required deadlines

 - Be proficient with computer usage and understand basic terminology and processes

 - Have regular access to a reliable, high speed internet connection